TriangleBitDevs/TriangleBitDevs.github.io/content/socratic-seminar-49.md

 - thank you to our sponsor [Fidelity Investments](https://www.fidelity.com/)
 - introductions

+# Agenda
-Please check and contribute to https://github.com/TriangleBitDevs/TriangleBitDevs.github.io/issues/49 for the latest on the agenda
+Please check and contribute to the github [issues](https://github.com/TriangleBitDevs/TriangleBitDevs.github.io/issues/49) for the latest on the agenda